Marketto/mockettaro/README.md

 Instant Server for JSON Mocks with support for REST structure, VERB specific or generic file mapping, schema for request validation and .code files to specify response HTTP status code

+## Upgrade warning
-## WARNING: No default root resource.
+* No default root resource.
 Read documentation below on upgrade from 1.3.1
-## WARNING: Major implementation changes.
+* Major implementation changes.
 Read documentation below on upgrade from 1.2.2

 ## Installation
 ### Global